mahmoudGalal67/X_Clone/README.md

-<h1 align="center">📱 React Native X Clone Tutorial 🚀</h1>
+<h1 align="center">📱 React Native X Clone App 🚀</h1>

 ![Demo App](/mobile/assets/images/screenshot-for-readme.png)

-Welcome to the **X Clone** tutorial!
-In this course, you'll build a fully functional clone of the X (formerly Twitter) app using React Native — and deploy both frontend and backend with full authentication and cloud database integration.
+Welcome to the **X Clone** App!
+In this APP, I'll build a fully functional clone of the X (formerly Twitter) app using React Native — and deploy both frontend and backend with full authentication and cloud database integration.

 ---

-## 🎯 What You'll Build
+## 🎯 What I'll Build

-This is more than just a UI tutorial — it's a **full-stack mobile development** guide.
+ — it's a **full-stack mobile development** guide.

 ✅ Built with your existing **React knowledge**
 ✅ Runs on both **Android & iOS**